Gus-ps/Guass_Project/README.md

 ## What this repo provides
 - Functions to validate tickers
 - Fetchers: Yahoo (via yfinance), Web (Wikipedia), Reddit (Pushshift), YouTube (Google Data API when API key provided)
-- LLM clients: Anthropic wrapper (required), optional OpenAI wrapper (fallback/comparator)
+- LLM clients: Anthropic wrapper (required),
 - An orchestrator that runs the pipeline and returns a markdown report

 ## Structure